UBC-Thunderbots/Software/docs/tactic-and-play-structure.md

 * If you know that the tactic/play/FSM being tested doesn't access `ai_config`, you can initialize it with `std::make_shared<TbotsProto::AiConfig>()`

 ## Naming Convention
-Personally, I would prefer that we keep the names of each class consistent.
 Look to the other files to get a sense of what the naming is.
 I've taken the time to standardize the naming and definitions of constructors and so on, so it should be pretty consistent.